 The longer you run the harder it is to maintain this quota and many runners often experience some gastric problems in longer races so practising eating and running in training can really help .
 Eating is really individual and what works for one person does not work for another so find the foods that work for you.
 There are so many brands of sports nutrition out there these days and many of them do ‘sample packs’ where they give you a range of their products which is a good way to try things.

 You might find that the simplest for you is to make your own food so again, experimenting with different things and finding something you like, is easy to eat and practical to carry is a key element of your long training runs.

 I encourage athletes to have a variety of ‘go to’ foods, both sweet and savoury that they know work for them.
 This might include:-

 - Banana and date bars

 - Oranges, banana or watermelon although not practical to carry can be nice if you know they work and if they have them at aid stations on race day

 Along with eating right, drinking right is key to finishing long events; it’s a good idea to have a drink with electrolytes and calories so if the worst comes to the worse you know that you can keep taking in some calories in my drink.
 For really hot days also taking in additional plain water at aid stations (or natural clean flowing water if available) as otherwise the electrolyte gets too sickly.
-How much you need to take on will depend on your sweat rate and the demands of the race on a particular day, but you can check out my article on how much you should drink here.
+How much you need to take on will depend on your sweat rate and the demands of the race on a particular day.

 Once you know you can meet the minimum requirements of the race you may want to think about making yourself faster.
 Doing some speed work can help improve both your running efficiency and your overall pace at lower intensities so adding some speed into your training programme can be a great addition.
 It can also be a good way to make fitness gains if you have less time.
 The nature of the speed you do will depend to a certain extent on your fitness levels and your ability to recover, and the amount of time you have to train.